eis-group-opensource/vti-router/README.md

 It usually fix this.
 Network do not see much problems because of rapid rekeying but I would better avoid it anyway.
 It looks as a bug on azure side.

-For BGP,  it must be ebgp-multihop .

-Next version will have it embedded.